 Figure 1 – Sample data

-To generate the box plots for these three groups, enter Ctrl-m and select the Descriptive Statistics and Normality supplemental data analysis tool.
+To generate the box plots for these three groups, press Ctrl-m and select the Descriptive Statistics and Normality data analysis tool.
 A dialog box will appear.
 Select the Box Plot option and insert A3:C13 in the Input Range.
 Check Headings included with the data and uncheck Use exclusive version of quartile.

 Figure 2 – Box Plot